Llewxamris/PEA-framework/md/process.md

 completion.
 Each team member says what they have been working on, what they will be working on, and any issues they have in completing their task.
 By the end of the period, the team presents their updated version of the system to the customer.
-Then, the cycle continuous, until the product is completed.
+The team also holds a _sprint retrospective_, where each member goes over what went well during the sprint, what did not go well, lessoned learned, and anything that's still mysterious about the project.
+Then, the cycle repeats, until the product is completed.

 Agile Scrum was an appropriate choice for the RAC project.
 The team only had a period of roughly seven months to develop the system, so an iterative, low